dahays/Linux-Dungeon-Crawls/README.md

 6. Check for possible "clues" within each dungeon to help get started
 7. Run the check script to verify success

-Be aware of our surroundings, there may be hidden artifacts to aid you in your quest.
+Be aware of your surroundings, there may be hidden artifacts to aid you in your quest.

 ---